santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Structuring-a-Multi-File-Program/Writing-a-good-main.c-File.md

 ```

 The guts of this ```main()``` function is a while loop that steps through argv looking for command line options and their arguments (if any).
 When a known command line option is detected, option-specific behavior happens.
 Some options have an argument, when an option has an argument, the next string in ```argv``` is available to the program.
 Files are opened for reading and writing or command line arguments are converted from a string to an integer value.

-## Why the ```main()``` function does not need a declaration?
-* The compiler does not need a forward declaration for ```main()```
-* In C++, since a user program never calls ```main```, so technically it never needs a declaration before the definition
-* In C, a program can call ```main```, in that case it does require that a declaration be visible before the call
-* Note that ```main``` does need to be known to the code that calls it.
-This is special code in what is typically called the C++ runtime startup code.
-The linker includes that code for you automatically when you are linking a C++ program with the appropriate linker options.
-Whatever language that code is written in, it has whatever declaration of ```main``` it needs in order to call it properly.
-* Technically though, all definitions are also declarations, so your definition of main also declares main.
-The compiler does not need a forward declaration for ```main()```, the definiton is accepted by the compiler as the declaration of ```main()```.

-## What happens if any function in your program tries to call main()?

-The C++ standard says it's undefined behaviour to call ```main()``` from another function:

-*" An implementation shall not predefine the main function.
-This function shall not be overloaded.
-It shall have a return type of type int, but otherwise its type is implementation defined.
-All implementations shall allow both of the following definitions of main … The function main shall not be used within a program.
-The linkage (3.5) of main is implementation-defined.*

-On a hypothetical implementation, calling ```main``` could result in fun things like re-running constructors for all static variables, re-initializing the data structures used by new/delete to keep track of allocations, or other total breakage of your program.
-Or it might not cause any problem at all - i.e. undefined behaviour.

-* Structure a C file containing a ```main()``` function that is easy to maintain
-* How to best process command line arguments, and handle erroneous user inputs
-* Monitor return values from functions, and take appropriate actions e.g. fail gracefully when a ERROR occurs
-* Post program wrap up tasks e.g. free memory

-The ```main()``` should primarily act as a facilitator for the overall program execution and perform the following tasks:
-  * parse and validate command line arguments, while type casting them if necessary (e.g. ```string``` to ```int``` using ```atoi```)
-  * instead the ```main()``` can also call another function which parses and validates the command line arguments
-  * pass the collected arguments to respective functions, monitor return values from functions and take appropriate actions e.g. terminate processing with a message when an ERROR state occurs
-  * clean up tasks - e.g. call destructor to free up memory etc.

 ### 14. Function definitions